In Japan, Trump appears to make light of Russian interference during meeting with Putin

 “Trump laughed off election interference and doesn’t bother to raise Putin’s belligerent, illegal behavior against Ukrainian sailors,” Michael McFaul, who served as U.S. ambassador to Russia under the Obama administration, wrote on Twitter.
 “Disappointing but no longer shocking.
 Trump consistently appeases Putin at expense of U.S. national security interests.”

-Even before Trump sat down with Putin, his political rivals criticized him for being unprepared for engaging with foreign leaders.
+Even before Trump sat down with Putin, his political rivals accused him of being unprepared to engage with foreign leaders.

 In an interview on MSNBC shortly after the second round of the opening Democratic primary debate in Miami, Sen. Kamala Harris, D-Calif., said Trump does not consult with diplomats and military officials before conducting foreign affairs “in a way that’s about his personality and ego.”